RafiWick/NBAStatParty/README.md

 6. Once loaded you can begin exploring the world of basketball statistics.

 ## Context
-Level up is solo school project ideated, designed, and developed in 8 days by
+NBAStatParty is a solo school project ideated, designed, and developed in 8 days by
 | <img src="https://github.com/RafiWick.png?"> |
 | :----: |
 | Rafi Wick |